 How to Create Sample Data Sets for Microsoft® Excel Spreadsheets

-How to use Excel formulae, using the RANDBETWEEN, DATE and VLOOKUP functions, to quickly create meaningful sets of data for testing spreadsheets.
+How to use Excel formulas, including the RANDBETWEEN, DATE and VLOOKUP functions, to quickly create meaningful sets of data for testing spreadsheets.

 Preface